What this notice is about

-- Read your notice carefully — it'll explain how much you owe and how to pay it.
+- Read your notice carefully.
+It will explain how much you owe and how to pay it.

-- Pay the amount you owe by the date the notice asks.
+- Pay the amount you owe by the due date on the notice.

 - Make a payment plan if you can't pay the full amount you owe.

 You may want to

 What happens if I can't pay or pay the full amount I owe now?

 You can apply online for a payment plan (including installment agreements).

 What should I do if I disagree with the notice?

 Call us at the toll-free number on the top right corner of your notice.
 Please have your paperwork (such as cancelled checks, amended return, etc.) ready when you call.

 Am I charged interest on the money I owe?